Mountain Medicine on Skis 2026

 Day 1 – Ski warm up, mountain safety training/avalanche awareness & transceiver use

-Day 4 – Alpine skiing then usually we collect rental touring skis late afternoon and teach how to put skins on, kick turn, and have a short practise ski on the beginner slopes in town to be sure everyone’s touring kit fits comfortably.
+Day 4 – Continued ski coaching.
+If we’re ski touring day 5 we usually collect rental touring skis late afternoon and teach how to put skins on, kick turn, and have a short practise ski on the beginner slopes in town to be sure everyone’s touring kit fits comfortably.

 Days 5 & 6 – We’ll go ski touring*, off piste or glacier skiing depending on conditions and group ability, more student input to trip planning and execution, teaching and coaching en route